dougeby/IntuneDocs/intune/early-edition.md

 With an Intune on-premises Exchange connector, you can manage device access to your on-premises Exchange mailboxes based on whether a device is enrolled in Intune and complies with Intune device compliance policies.
 To set up a connector, you download the Intune on-premises Exchange connector from the Azure portal and install it on a server in your Exchange organization.
 On the Microsoft Intune dashboard, choose **On-premises access**, and then under **Setup**, choose **Exchange ActiveSync connector**.
 Download the Exchange on-premises connector and install it on a server in your Exchange organization.
 Now that you're no longer limited to one Exchange connector per tenant, if you have additional Exchange organizations, you can follow this same process to download and install a connector for each additional Exchange organization.

+### Support coming for new Cisco AnyConnect client for iOS <!-- 1333708 -->

+New VPN profiles created for Cisco AnyConnect for iOS will work with Cisco AnyConnect 4.0.7x and higher.
+Existing iOS Cisco AnyConnect VPN profiles will be labeled **Cisco Legacy AnyConnect** and will continue to work with Cisco AnyConnect 4.0.5x as they do today.

+> [!NOTE]
+> This change is only for iOS; there will continue to be only one Cisco AnyConnect option for Android, Android for Work, and macOS.

+#### More information

+You need to create a new iOS Cisco AnyConnect VPN profile to support the new app because the new Cisco AnyConnect app and Cisco Legacy AnyConnect app are separate apps.
+If you are managing the AnyConnect client in your environment, you need to deploy the new Cisco AnyConnect app as well.
+To complete an upgrade, you also need to delete your Cisco Legacy AnyConnect VPN profile and remove the Cisco Legacy AnyConnect app.

+Network access control (NAC) integration will not work for the new AnyConnect client in the initial release.
+We are working with Cisco to provide NAC integration in a future Intune release.

+### Enhanced jailbreak detection <!-- 846515 -->

+Enhanced jailbreak detection is a new compliance setting that will improve how Intune evaluates jailbroken devices.
+The setting will cause the device to check-in with Intune more frequently, which will use the device’s location services and will impact battery usage.

 ### Ability to deploy required line-of-business (LOB) apps to All Users on Windows 10 Desktop devices <!-- 1627835 RS4 -->
 Customers will be able to deploy required line-of-business Windows 10 apps to install in device contexts.
 This will enable these apps to be available to all users on the device.
 This is only applicable on Windows 10 Desktop devices.

 ### Expiring line-of-business (LOB) apps for Microsoft Intune <!-- 748789 -->
 In the Azure portal, Intune will alert you to line-of-business apps that are about to expire.

-### Enhanced jailbreak detection <!-- 846515 -->

-Enhanced jailbreak detection is a new compliance setting that will improve how Intune evaluates jailbroken devices.
-The setting will cause the device to check-in with Intune more frequently, which will use the device’s location services and will impact battery usage.
+Upon uploading a new version of the line-of-business app, Intune will remove the expiration notification from the app list.

 ### New Management name column <!-- 1333586 -->
 A new column named **Management name** will be added to the devices blade.
 This is an auto-generated, non-editable name assigned per device, based on the following formula: